cvc5/ethos/user_manual.md

 The Ethos supports a command, `declare-oracle-fun`, which associates the semantics of a function with an external binary.
 We reference to such functions as *oracle functions*.
-The syntax and semantics of such functions are described in [].
+The syntax and semantics of such functions are described in this [paper](https://homepage.divms.uiowa.edu/~ajreynol/vmcai22a.pdf).

 In particular, the Ethos supports the command:
 ```